danbz/aesthetic-programming/source/bibliography.md

 - Abidin, Crystal, and Joel Gn.
 “Between art and application: Special issue on emoji epistemology.” *First Monday* 23 (September 2018):9.
 - Adam, Alison. *Artificial Knowing: Gender and the Thinking Machine*.
 London: Routledge, 2006.
 - Adam, Alison.
 "A Feminist Critique of Artificial Intelligence." *European Journal of Women's Studies* 2, no. 3 (1995).
 - Adorno, Theodor W. *Prisms*.
-Cambridge, MA: MIT Press, 1983.
+Cambridge, MA: The MIT Press, 1983.
 - “Adversarial Hacking in the Age of AI: Call for Proposals.” transmediale / art & digitalculture (2020). <https://2020.transmediale.de/content/adversarial-hacking-in-the-age-of-ai-call-for-proposals>.
 - “A.I.
 Wiki: A Beginner’s Guide to Important Topics in AI, Machine Learning, and Deep Learning.”
 Pathmind. <https://pathmind.com/wiki/ai-vs-machine-learning-vs-deep-learning>.
 - Agre, Philip E. “Toward a Critical Technical Practice: Lessons Learned in Trying to Reform AI.”
 In *Bridging the Great Divide: Social Science, Technical Systems, and Cooperative Work*.
 Edited by Geoff Bowker, Les Gasser, Leigh Star, and Bill Turner.
 Hillsdale, NJ: Erlbaum, 1997.